Appendix I

 • Social security card;

-• Court order indicating a name change or a gender change, or both.
+• Court order indicating a name change or a change to legal sex, or both.

 The District is not required to modify records that the former student has not requested for modification or reissuance.

-Commencing with the 2023–24 graduating class, a graduating student may request that the District confer the diploma in the student’s chosen name.
-The District cannot require a graduating student to provide legal documentation to demonstrate a legal name or gender change in order to have the student’s chosen name listed on the student’s diploma.
+The District cannot require a graduating student to provide legal documentation to demonstrate a legal name or gender change in order to have the student’s affirmed name listed on the student’s records.